JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/Readme_TruthMatch.md

 ## What kind of information the matching provides
 The service provides two types (one can call directions too) of matching: \
-In the 1^st^ type, for each MC::Particle, it points to the entry in the REC::Particle bank, which it thinks is the **best match** for the given MC particle in the MC::Particle bank.\
+In the first type, for each MC::Particle, it points to the entry in the REC::Particle bank, which it thinks is the **best match** for the given MC particle in the MC::Particle bank.\
-The 2nd type, does the opposite, for each reconstructed particle in the REC::Particle bank it points to the entry in the MC::Particle bank that is the **best matched** to the given reconstructed particle.\
+The 2nd type does the opposite, for each reconstructed particle in the REC::Particle bank it points to the entry in the MC::Particle bank that is the **best matched** to the given reconstructed particle.\
 The service provides also additional **status words** which encode information about what type of detectors (layers of detectors) participated in the matching of the given particle. \